quotable-io/data/README.md

 This repository serves as a content management system for the [quotable API](https://github.com/lukePeavey/quotable).
 The data is stored as JSON files which are synced with a MongoDB database.

+# Contributing

-If you are interested in contributing to the data, please read the [contributors guide](CONTRIBUTING.md).
+If you are interesting in contributing to data, please check out the [contributors guide](CONTRIBUTING.md).

 ## Structure